near/docs/docs/develop/contracts/js/quickstart.md

 - Post a question in #dev-support channel on [Discord](http://near.chat).
 - Get live support with our [Developer Relations team](http://near.org/office-hours) (Twice daily)
-- Build from scratch using our [JS SDK Quick Start Guide](https://docs.near.org/docs/develop/contracts/js/enclave-quickstart) in docs.
+- Build from scratch using our [JS SDK Quick Start Guide](https://docs.near.org/docs/develop/contracts/js/jsvm-quickstart).

 Help us enhance our JavaScript SDK and participate in its development process!